PhpGt/StyleGuide/indentation-whitespace/tabs.md

 Tabs visually indicate the current block's level of indentation, assisting readability by being set to a particular column width.
 A tab character's width can be dynamically set, while consistently maintaining a single level of indentation.

 There is no need to define a tab width as part of this styleguide, as every text editor is easily configurable to change the width of a tab character without affecting the source code itself.
-Tabs are originally 8 characters wide, still eing so within terminal emulators and web browsers, and due to this styleguide avoiding many levels of indentation, 8 character wide tabs seem a perfectly acceptable width to use.
+Tabs are originally 8 characters wide, still being so within terminal emulators and web browsers, and due to this styleguide avoiding many levels of indentation, 8 character wide tabs seem a perfectly acceptable width to use.
 However, this decision is left to the developer to set in their editor.
 Very commonly a tab width of 4 characters is used.

 Using tabs allows tab stops to be respected.
 Tab characters that follow word characters on a line will automatically grow and shrink to the width of the next tab stop.
 Adding or removing characters before a tab will never break the tab stops.
 When changing the contents of the line before a tab, subsequent tab stops are kept aligned.
 Example: aligning array value assignments.